ProjectEvergreen/wcc/docs/pages/docs.md

 ### renderToString

-This function takes a `URL` to a JavaScript file that defines a custom element, and returns the static HTML output of its rendered contents.
+This function takes a `URL` "entry point" to a JavaScript file that defines a custom element, and returns the static HTML output of its rendered contents.

 ```js
 const { html } = await renderToString(new URL('./src/index.js', import.meta.url));